How Sears changed America

 "It was the place that people went to furnish their home," Nicholson said.

 Sometimes Americans even bought their actual homes directly from Sears.
 Sears's iconic Craftsman houses came with a floor plan and all the materials required to build one.
-Precut lumber, wall board and other materials were shipped by rail to the buyer to be constructed with minimal labor.
+Precut lumber, wallboard and other materials were shipped by rail to the buyer to be constructed with minimal labor.
 Sears says 75,000 of the homes were sold between 1908 to 1940.

 Related: There is a retail bubble -- and it's bursting